 Many Other College Sports Are Financially Dependent on Football

 With the exception of men’s basketball, most college sports teams operate at a deficit, Yahoo Sports reported.
 That deficit is usually offset by profits brought in by the school’s football team through ticket sales, media and television rights, and post-season contracts.
-That means that the cancellation of football can have a trickle-down effect that would affect funding for other teams.
+That means the cancellation of football can have a trickle-down effect that hampers other sports.

 Pictured: Kathryn Morrissey, executive director of College World Series Inc., with empty TD Ameritrade Park due to the coronavirus cancellation or postponement.